rossanoventurini/IR-unipi/README.md

 ### Exam
 The exam consists of two parts.

-- **Part 1**: Written Exam (up to 22 points)
+- **Part 1**: Written Exam (up to 32 points)
-  - 1-hour written exam covering topics discussed during the course.
+  - 1.25 hours written exam covering topics discussed during the course.
   - Questions will assess the understanding of the core course materials.

-- **Part 2**: Oral Exam on a Project (up to 8 points)
+- **Part 2**: Oral Exam on a Project
   - The project is based on a scientific paper you choose from a [selected list of papers](https://github.com/rossanoventurini/IR-unipi/blob/main/papers.md).
   - The project can be completed by a team of up to 2 people.
-  - The project will be presented using approximately 10 slides during the oral exam.
+  - The project will be presented using approximately 10 slides (15 min.) during the oral exam.
   - Students can approach the project at different levels of depth:
     - **Basic Level**: Read and understand the techniques presented in the article.
     - **Intermediate Level**: Conduct experiments to verify the assumptions, main properties,  or conclusions.